testdouble/test_data/README.md

   files, no precarious approximations of realism: **real data created by your app**

-* Exposes a simple API for ensuring that each of your tests will against pristine data, whether the test depends on test_data, an empty database, or Rails fixtures
+* Exposes a simple API for ensuring that your data will be pristine for each of your tests, whether the test depends on test_data, an empty database, or Rails fixtures

 * Safeguards your tests from flaky failures and supercharges your build by providing a sophisticated transaction manager that isolates each test while ensuring your data is only loaded once

-If you've despaired over the seeming inevitability that all Rails test suites will eventually grow to become slow, incomprehensible, and brittle, then this gem is for you!
+If you've despaired over the seeming inevitability that all Rails test suites will eventually grow to become slow, flaky, and incomprehensible, then this gem is for you!
 And even if you're [a factory_bot fan](https://twitter.com/searls/status/1379491813099253762?s=20), we hope you'll be open to the idea that [there might be a better way](
 #but-we-use-and-like-factory_bot-and-so-i-am-inclined-to-dislike-everything-about-this-gem).